MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-online.md

 #### [CLI](#tab/cli)

-This article explores using the Azure CLI to migrate your PostgreSQL database from Amazon RDS for PostgreSQL to Azure Database for PostgreSQL.
+This article explores using the Azure CLI to migrate your PostgreSQL database from Amazon Aurora to Azure Database for PostgreSQL.
 The Azure CLI provides a powerful and flexible command-line interface that allows you to perform various tasks, including database migration.
 Following the steps outlined in this article, you can seamlessly transfer your database to Azure and take advantage of its powerful features and scalability.

 To learn more about Azure CLI with the migration service, visit [How to set up Azure CLI for the migration service](how-to-setup-azure-cli-commands-postgresql.md).